google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ---

-# Methods can also be inherited and can be overwritten by child classes
+# Class Inheritance

 ![center](res/intermediatepython18.png)

 <!--

+Methods can also be inherited and can be overwritten by child classes.
 We can call inherited methods on Elon our student, just like normal.
 Or we can modify methods inside a child class and override the parent method.

 Image Details:
 * [intermediatepython18.png](http://www.google.com): Copyright Google